 How to use moving average crossovers with options

-Take a look at the VanEck Vectors Gold Miners (GDX) on the hourly chart:
+Moving average crossover isn’t just a technique for buying stock — you can also use this tool when you’re assessing options.
+Take a look at the VanEck Vectors Gold Miners (GDX) on the hourly chart as an example:

 The trading community was watching this for a few weeks at the time, and I missed the trade when the 13-period SMA crossed above the 30-period SMA.
 Even though I missed the trade, I figured there would be a potential short trade once the 13 SMA crossed below the 30 SMA.
 Luckily, this time I had GDX on my radar.

 If you notice the chart above, the 13-period SMA looked like it had potential to cross below the 30 SMA.
 Now, this worked on the way up, so I figured this would work on the way down.
 Additionally, around a 10% in GDX over this period was a big move.
 I thought GDX was losing steam, so I purchased 200 GDX put options with a strike price of $23.50 at 28 cents a piece.
 This was a capital outlay of $5,600.

 Well, off of this small move, I was able to make 105% of my initial capital outlay, or $5,800.
 This all happened in just a few days.
 That’s the beauty of options.
 You’re able to leverage your capital and multiply your money on small moves.
 Moving average crossovers is the tool that helped me to identify this lucrative options trade and make a lot of cash in just a few days.